 Warm weather advisory issued for most parts of the country

-A warm weather advisory has been issued for tomorrow (11) for residents of the Northern, North-Central, North-Western, Western, Southern and Eastern provinces and in Monaragala District.
+A warm weather advisory has been issued for residents of the Northern, North-Central, North-Western, Western, Sabaragamuwa, Southern, and Eastern provinces and the Monaragala district.

-Accordingly, the heat index, the temperature felt by the human body, is likely to increase up to the ‘Caution Level’ at some places in the Northern, North-Central, North-Western, Western, Southern and Eastern provinces and in Monaragala District tomorrow.
+The heat index, the temperature felt on the human body, is likely to increase up to ‘Caution Level’ at some places in the Northern, North-Central, North-Western, Western, Sabaragamuwa, Eastern and Southern provinces and in Monaragala district tomorrow (17), according to the Department of Meteorology.

-The Heat Index Forecast is calculated by using relative humidity and maximum temperature, and this is the condition that is felt on your body, according to the Met Department.
+The Heat Index Forecast is calculated by using relative humidity and maximum temperature, and this is the condition that is felt on your body, said the Met Department in a statement.

 The Department noted that prolonged exposure to the sun and outdoor activity will result in fatigue, while continuing activity could lead to heat cramps.